 Instructions:

 Step 1: Split the team into two groups.
-Step 2: Create list of words/phrases or use random Pictionary word generator.
+Step 2: Create a list of words/phrases or use a random Pictionary word generator.
 Step 3: One team member writes the word on Zoom’s whiteboard while the rest of the team tries to guess.
-Step 4: Assign time limit to each round (for example, one minute).
+Step 4: Assign a time limit to each round (for example, one minute).
 Keep score by rotating turns between teams.

 10. Zoom Karaoke

 The excitement and humour of karaoke is brought into the virtual conference room by Zoom Karaoke.
-Participants pick song and sing it live on the call, either along to track or acapella.
-It’s an excellent technique to break the ice and reveal hidden talents (or simply have good laugh).
+Participants pick a song and sing it live on the call, either along to a track or acapella.
+It’s an excellent technique to break the ice and reveal hidden talents (or simply have a good laugh).

 Suitable for: Team bonding and enjoyment.